N3rdL0rd/ModDocCE/docs/files/save.md

 ## hxbit Data

 This data is serialised with help from [hxbit](https://github.com/HeapsIO/hxbit) - a Haxe library that enables serialisation of arbitrary objects to binary representations.
-This has yet to be reversed, but if it were able to be, it would be the key to actually modifying save files.
+This format has been partially reversed in [hxbit.py](https://github.com/N3rdL0rd/hxbit.py).

+See the [full page](./hxbit) for format specs.

 ## Additional notes about saves from the mobile version